RTEMS/rtems-docs/c_user/board_support_packages.rst

 - Must initialize the stack pointer for the initialization process to that allocated.

-- Must initialize the processor’s Interrupt Vector Table.
+- Must initialize the processor's Interrupt Vector Table.

 - Must disable all maskable interrupts.